ucsb-cs8/w20-ccs/_lab/lab04.md

 * <https://ucsb-cs8.github.io/topics/shebang/>

-This ONLY works on Linux and MacOS, so if you are working on Windows, you need to do this part on CSIL if you want to see it work.

 Bring up a terminal window.
 If your terminal window is running idle3, you can use the special trick of pressing CTRL-Z, then `bg` followed